Netlink and MAC addresses

 advertised length

-does not match the length of the field's contents.
+of IFLA_PERM_ADDRESS does not match the length of the field's contents.

 A permanent address for an IPv6 tunnel holding a random 6 Byte MAC address will be interpreted as a 16 Byte permanent